fabro/academic-kickstart/content/talk/Null models/index.md

 **Macroecología**

-Universidad de Antioquia - Posgrado de Biología
+Instituto de Ecología, A.C. - INECOL

 #### ¿Cuáles son las preguntas?